Senior Men Overview

-Upcoming social functions are advertised on the Club website and via individual flyers that are emailed to members and posted in the rooms throughout the season.
+Social functions will appear as events on the club website and will be posted on Facebook.
+Individual flyers advertising specific events will also be emailed to members and posted in the rooms throughout the season.

-The Club is fortunate to have a number of sponsors that support the club.
+The club is fortunate to have several sponsors that support the club.
 The support of these individuals and businesses allows the committee to keep player subscriptions at a manageable cost.

-Accordingly, players are urged to support Cricket Victoria, VSDCA and Club sponsors at every opportunity.
-A list of club sponsors can be accessed via the Other / Sponsors menu item at the top of the screen.
+Accordingly, players are urged to support Cricket Victoria, VSDCA and Club Sponsors at every opportunity.
+A list of club sponsors can be viewed via the Sponsors menu.

-The Club has adopted a number of policies to ensure the health, safety and enjoyment of all members participating in club activities.
+The club has adopted several policies to ensure the health, safety and enjoyment of all members participating in club activities.
 Policies include Sunsmart, Smoke Free, Alcohol Management, Safe Transport and Risk Management.
-These policies can be accessed via the About Us / Rules and Policies menu item at the top of the screen.
+These policies can be viewed via the Rules and Policies menu.

 Code Of Conduct